arrenree/KDB-Problem-Sets/README.md

 / IF STATEMENT = tests IF condition true, add to list
 ```

-[func 4.1] Re-write the above function as a Vector Solution (NO LOOPS)

 ```
+/ 2.Re-write the above function as a Vector Solution (NO LOOPS)

 d: 100?100

 sum d where d > 50